syncfusion-content/winui-docs/winui/TreeGrid/Export-To-Excel.md

 ### Customize the cells based on column name

-You can customize the cells based on the [GridCellExcelExportingEventArgs.ColumnName](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.Converter.GridCellExcelExportingEventArgs.html#Syncfusion_UI_Xaml_Grid_Converter_GridCellExcelExportingEventArgs_ColumnName) property in [CellsExportingEventHandler](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.Converter.TreeGridExcelExportingOptions.html#Syncfusion_UI_Xaml_TreeGrid_Converter_TreeGridExcelExportingOptions_CellsExportingEventHandler).
+Customize the cells based on the `TreeGridCellExcelExportOptions.ColumnName` property in the `CellsExportHandler.`

 {% tabs %}
 {% highlight c# %}